Local log-regular rings vs. toric rings: Introduction

 \begin{maintheorema}[Theorem \ref{canonicalmod}] Let $(R, \mathcal{Q}, \alpha)$ be a local log-regular ring, where $\mathcal{Q}$ is finitely generated, cancellative, reduced, and root closed (by Remark \ref{submono}, we may assume that $\mathcal{Q} \subseteq \mathbb{N}^l$ for some $l>0$ ).
 Let $x_1, \ldots, x_r$ be a sequence of elements of $R$ such that $\overline{x_1}, \ldots, \overline{x_r}$ is a regular system of parameters for $R/I_\alpha$.
 Then $R$ admits a canonical module and

-is the canonical module of $R$, where $\relint \mcQ$ is the relative interior of $\mathcal{Q}$. \end{maintheorema} Though Gabber and Ramero's proof is sheaf-theoretic, we show it by reducing it to the case of a semigroup ring.
-Also, Robinson proved the toric case in \cite{Rob22}.
+is the canonical module of $R$, where $\relint \mcQ$ is the relative interior of $\mathcal{Q}$. \end{maintheorema} Though the proof of \cite[Theorem 12.5.42]{GRBook} is sheaf-theoretic, we show Main Theorem A by reducing it to the case of a semigroup ring.
+Robinson proved the toric case in \cite{Rob22}.
 We mention the relationship between his result and Main Theorem A in Remark \ref{Robinsonrem}.

-As applications of Main Theorem A, we provide a criterion of the Gorenstein property of local log-regular rings (Corollary \ref{logGorenstein}).
-Moreover, we determine the generator of Gorenstein local log-regular rings with two-dimensional monoids (Proposition \ref{exampletwodim}).
-Also, we prove that local log-regular rings are pseudo-rational (Proposition \ref{logpseudo}).
+As applications of Main Theorem A, we provide a criterion for the Gorenstein property of local log-regular rings (Corollary \ref{logGorenstein}).
+Moreover, we provide a structure theorem of Gorenstein local log-regular rings with two-dimensional monoids (Proposition \ref{exampletwodim}).
+Additionally, we prove that local log-regular rings are pseudo-rational (Proposition \ref{logpseudo}).

-Secondly, we provide the finite generation of the divisor class group of a local log-regular ring.
-To show it, we prove that a log structure induces the isomorphism between the divisor class group of a local log-regular ring and that of the associated monoid:
+Secondly, we show that the divisor class group of a local log-regular ring is finitely generated.
+To establish this, we prove that a log structure induces the isomorphism between the divisor class group of a local log-regular ring and that of the associated monoid.

 \begin{maintheoremb}[{Theorem \ref{fgcl}}] Let $(R, \mathcal{Q}, \alpha)$ be a local log-regular ring.
 Then $\alpha$ induces the the group homomorphism $\Cl(\alpha) : \Cl(\mathcal{Q}) \to \Cl(R)$ and it is an isomorphism.
 In particular, $\Cl(R)$ is finitely generated. \end{maintheoremb}